-All active volunteers will receive Ridgelines e-News, enjoy a Summer Volunteer Appreciation Picnic, and celebrate at our end-of-season Volunteer Recognition Event.
+All active volunteers will receive Ridgelines e-News and enjoy a Summer Volunteer Appreciation Picnic.
 Active volunteers who have met their hourly service requirements will be eligible to receive a volunteer access card, which grants them access to Preserve land to recreate on their personal time.
 We also offer special tours and other "perks" to our volunteers.
 We offer volunteers 10% off all purchases of items in the Visitor Center gift shop.
 Additionally, Mohonk Preserve recognizes the outstanding volunteer service of individual volunteers by giving out a variety of awards, including the Gregory Switlik, Sr. Volunteer Achievement Award, the Volunteer Legacy Award, the Future Leader Youth Award, and the Thom Scheuer Land Stewardship Award.